Welcome back to our Ice ice, Baby series and the next recipe on the list: delicious and simple strawberry yoghurt ice cream.

 Miss M was particularly proud of the fact that she was the chief chef in this case.
-Her aunt and Oma were informed that she had made it (which I had to confirm) when she gave them their bowls and she stood watch over them as they took their first spoonful.
+She informed her aunt and Oma that she had made it (which I had to confirm) when she gave them their bowls and she stood watch over them as they took their first spoonfuls.
 When they made the right motions and indicated that it tasted delicious, she just beamed.

 How to make the strawberry yoghurt ice cream without an ice cream maker

 If you are using an ice cream maker, make sure you put the freezer bowl or block in a deep freezer.
 A normal freezer will not be cold enough for it to turn the mixture into ice cream.

 Alternatively, you could make it without one, freezing the mix in a freezer and taking it out at various periods (after an hour and then after each

 If you are making it without an ice cream maker, I would recommend that you don’t put the mixture in the deep freeze.
 It will freeze it quickly, but the ice cream will be very hard and difficult to remove from the container later.
 It may also mean that the strawberry pieces sink to the bottom.
 As it freezes so quickly, it might not be possible to mix these evenly through the rest.

 I used strawberries, but it works just as well with other berries.
 Raspberries or blackberries, anyone?
 Yum!